AnttiK87/akphotography-websites/README.md

 Build the Frontend: The frontend is built using Vite.

-Build the Backend: The backend is built and prepared for deployment.
+Build the Backend: The backend is tested, built and prepared for deployment.

 Deploy to Web Hosting Server: The application is deployed directly to the web hosting server.